- What information do we collect from you?

 Information we receive from other sources: We are working closely with other organisations, including: Your employer or training organisation

 Providing us with your details online: This is information you may choose to provide us with using the Contact Us page on our site.
 You may also choose to sign up to our newsletter which involves supplying us with your name and email address.
-Please let us know if any of this information changes so we can keep our records up to date.
+Please let us know by contacting us at email@example.com if any of this information changes so we can keep our records up to date.

 Why do we collect this information?